 City Centro Ciudad de México is a hotel that blends the gothic style architecture of a building from the Porfirian era, with an avant-garde and unique design that will fulfill all your lifestyle expectations.

-With all the sanitary measures implemented in this hotel, City Centro Ciudad de México offers a personalized service that recognizes and attends to the needs of each guest, with American/continental breakfast*, complimentary Wi-Fi, business center and transportation included under availability and previous reservation.
+With all the sanitary measures implemented in this hotel, City Centro Ciudad de México offers a personalized service that recognizes and attends to the needs of each guest, with a la carte breakfast, complimentary Wi-Fi, business center and transportation included under availability and previous reservation.

 Bicycle service is also available for the adventurous who wish to explore the streets of the historic center.